Policy Contrastive Decoding for Robotic Foundation Models: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments in both simulation and real-world environments, on top of three state-of-the-art open-source robot policies to answer the following questions: \begin{mdframed} [skipabove=4pt, innertopmargin=4pt, innerbottommargin=4pt] \textit{1) Can PCD improve robot policies in both simulation and real-world environments? } \\ \textit{2) How does the performance vary with different design choices? } \\ \textit{3) What kinds of spurious correlations can our PCD tackle?} \end{mdframed} We answer the first question in Sections \ref{sect.simul} and \ref{sect.realworld}, the second question in Section \ref{exp.abl}, and the third question in Section \ref{sect.factor}.
+In this section, we seek to answer the following questions: \begin{mdframed} [skipabove=4pt, innertopmargin=4pt, innerbottommargin=4pt] \textit{1) Can PCD improve robot policies in both simulation and real-world environments? } \\ \textit{2) How does the performance vary with different design choices? } \\ \textit{3) What kinds of spurious correlations can our PCD tackle?} \end{mdframed} We answer the first question in Sections \ref{sect.simul} and \ref{sect.realworld}, the second question in Section \ref{exp.abl}, and the third question in Section \ref{sect.factor}.
 Detailed descriptions of the baseline robot policies and the evaluation tasks used in simulation and real-world environments are presented in \textbf{Appendix} \ref{app.baseline}.